GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 and input.
 {% endAside %}

-- To get mongthly updates, subscribe to the RSS feed [Progress in the Privacy Sandbox](/tags/progress-in-the-privacy-sandbox/).
+- To get monthly updates, subscribe to the RSS feed [Progress in the Privacy Sandbox](/tags/progress-in-the-privacy-sandbox/).
 This includes Attribution Reporting announcements alongside other Privacy Sandbox news.
 - To closely follow all ongoing discussions, click the **Watch** button on the [proposal page on GitHub](https://github.com/WICG/conversion-measurement-api).